20 Hockey Scholarships and Grants Most Families Don't Know About

 12. Boston Bruins Assistance Fund

-Administered through the USA Hockey Foundation, this fund supports youth players in Massachusetts.
+Administered through the USA Hockey Foundation.
+Supports youth players in Massachusetts.

 - Amount: Not publicly disclosed

 - Eligibility: Players 18 and under affiliated with Massachusetts Hockey.
-Must be USA Hockey registered.
+USA Hockey registered.

 - Deadline: June 1 annually